 Chicago Athletic Association Hotel restaurants.
 The biggest draws at the hotel, which overlooks Millennium Park, are its dining and drinking establishments: Cindy’s, a rooftop restaurant and bar reminiscent of a Great Lakes beach house, and gourmet burger shop Shake Shack, a New York-based chain by famed restaurateur Danny Meyer, are two of its most popular eateries.
 2 S. Michigan Ave.

-Hotels in Walking Distance To Buckingham Fountain
+Hotels in Walking Distance to Buckingham Fountain

 Chicago Athletic Association Hotel: The property originally opened in 1890 as an exclusive men's club, but in its new life it operates as a lifestyle hotel catering to well-heeled men and women.
 It boasts 241 guest rooms, six dining and drinking establishments, an interactive game room, 17,000 square feet of event space, 24-hour fitness center, massive ballrooms and an indoor, full-size basketball court.
+Plus, you can even go rollerskating on the historic Stagg Court on select weekends.

 Embassy Suites Chicago Lakefront Hotel: Tucked into the southeast corner of Chicago's Streeterville neighborhood, the property is part of River East Center, a development that includes the hotel, luxury condominiums, an upscale bowling alley/lounge, a restaurant and a 21-screen movie theater.
 This location is ideal for tourists, as the hotel is within .5 miles from Navy Pier, Michigan Avenue shopping, River North entertainment district and the lakefront.